Hiring in Mexico

 - Social services

-Profit Sharing: employees who have worked at least 60 days for a company are entitled to share in the employer’s profits, currently fixed at 10% of the company’s gross, pre-tax income.
-This should be paid between the months of April and May.
+Profit Sharing: employees who have worked at least 60 days for a company are entitled to share in the employer’s profits, currently fixed at 10% of the company’s gross, pre-tax income, that should be paid between the months of April and May.
 Profit sharing payments are capped at three months of an employee’s salary and prorated for employees with less than a year of service.

 Common Optional Employee Benefits